thomhines/cinch/README.md

 Cinch allows developers to automatically handle JS/CSS compression and concatenization (combining multiple files into one), reducing file sizes and page load times.
 There's virtually no installation process; simply change your JS/CSS links to point to Cinch with a list of the files you want to load and it will do the rest.

 Furthermore, it's perfect for both development and production environments.
-Cinch will look for new changes to your JS/CSS files and if it finds any, it will quickly build a static cache file and to send to your users.
+Cinch will look for new changes to your JS/CSS files, and if it finds any it will quickly build a static cache file to send to your users.